Panzah-Nexus/voice-pipeline/docs/architecture.md

 # Voice Pipeline Architecture

-This document describes the architecture of the voice AI pipeline system.
+This document describes the architecture of the air-gapped voice AI pipeline system using Pipecat framework.

 ## System Overview

 The voice pipeline consists of two main components:
 - **Local Client**: Handles audio input/output on your local machine
-- **Remote Server**: Processes AI on Cerebrium's A10 GPU
+- **Remote Server**: Processes AI on Cerebrium's A10 GPU with no external API dependencies

 ## Architecture Diagram